zineland/zineland.github.io/content/getting-started/directory-structure.md

 # the repository edit url (optional)
 edit_url = "https://github.com/zineland/zine/edit/master/demo"
 # the locale to localize your Zine site. default to "en".
-# Zine has builtin supported locales, please check the `locales` directory of this repo.
+# Zine has builtin supported locales, please check the `locales` directory of zine's repo.
 locale = "en"
 # the menu tabs (optional)
 menu = [